Skip links

 Embezzlement Attorney In Las Vegas, NV

 Embezzlement, as defined by NRS 205.300, is the act of any individual who has been entrusted with money, goods, or property – known as a bailee – and converts it to their own use without permission from the owner, intending to steal it or commit fraud.
 In simpler terms: if you’ve been given custody of money or valuables and you take them for yourself without authorization, you’re guilty of embezzlement.
 If you’re facing embezzlement charges in Nevada, it’s critical that you speak with an experienced Las Vegas embezzlement attorney.
 At the Spartacus Law Firm, we routinely represent those involved in similar theft and fraud cases.
-Contact our office today for a free consultation and to learn more about how we can help.
+Contact our office today for a consultation and to learn more about how we can help.

 Understanding Embezzlement Charges In Nevada